naerbnic/datalit/datalit/docs/datalit.md

 ```

 Aligns the current data offset to the next multiple of the given power-of-two.
-If already aligned, nothing is added.
+If already aligned, nothing is appended.
 Padding bytes are `0x00`.
-A non power-of-
+A non
-two argument causes a compile error.
+power-of-two argument causes a compile error.

 ### Mode changes